 Eric Greitens, New York Times best-selling author, former Navy SEAL and founder of The Mission Continues for wounded veterans, spoke about “The Importance of Resilience in Children and Adults” on Thursday, November 12, 2015 at Inly School.
 The author also signed copies of his book Resilience: Hard Won Wisdom for Living a Better Life, provided by Buttonwood Books.

 Focusing on the relationship between failure, setbacks, challenge and growth, Greitens discussed the importance of developing critically self-reflective children and explained the role parents can play by allowing them more autonomy.

-TICKETS: $10/person Tickets for the April 6 Jessica Lahey event are on sale now.
+Tickets for the November 9 David Rose event will be on sale soon.
 This event is open to the public.

 Sue Omran, a beloved teacher, friend, wife and mother of three young children, passed away in 2011.
 Her husband Mohamad wanted to establish a speaker series as a legacy to share her two overarching passions—parenting and education—with the community.
 Sue taught in the Toddler House and Discovery programs at Inly and was well known for her intellectual curiosity and her passion for Montessori education.
 She loved music, had a gift for languages (she spoke six), and was a true global citizen.
 As a Montessori teacher dedicated to life-long learning, she continues to inspire us all.